hzqst/metamod-fallguys/README_FALLGUYS.md

 ### SemiClip

-//Entity set as SemiClip will be noclip to specified player(s)
+//semiclip: The collision or phys-interaction (including firebullet, traceline) between EntityA and EntityB will be completely disabled.

-//The collision between player and this entity is completely disabled.
+//PlayerMove-only-semiclip: Only player movement will be affected.
+One's bullet don't go through each other.

 ```

-//pEntity is noclip to "pPlayer" and stays clipping to any other players. and his bullet / traceline / hitscan will just go through any other players.
+//pEntity is semiclip to "pPlayer" and stays clipping to any other players. their bullet / traceline will just go through each other.

 g_EntityFuncs.SetEntitySemiClip(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) );

-//pEntity is noclip to "pPlayer" and stays clipping to any other players. his bullet / traceline / hitscan will not be affected.
+//pEntity is PlayerMove-only-semiclip to "pPlayer" and stays clipping to any other players. their bullet / traceline / phys-interaction will not be affected.

 g_EntityFuncs.SetEntityPMSemiClip(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) );